vradarserver/vrs/Design/state-history.md

 Any ```AircraftList``` records that have no child ```AircraftState``` records can be deleted.
 The order of operations should
 be:

-* Update AircraftList where PreviousAircraftListID is equal to the AircraftListID of the record you are deleting, set PreviousAircraftListID to the deleted record's PreviousAircraftListID
 * Delete parent KeyAircraftList
 * Delete all child AircraftStateless
 * Delete the AircraftList